-“Miss Josephine and Miss Hermene Schwarz (founders of the Dayton Ballet) recognized that this would be a very valuable and needed experience for African American children but incorporating them into their school at that time was not doable.,” said her daughter, Debbie Blunden-Diggs, the artistic director for the Dayton Contemporary Dance Company, in a 2016 interview.
+“Miss Josephine and Miss Hermene Schwarz (founders of the Dayton Ballet) recognized that this would be a very valuable and needed experience for African American children but incorporating them into their school at that time was not doable.,” said her daughter, Debbie Blunden-Diggs, the chief artistic administrator & producing director for the Dayton Contemporary Dance Company, in a 2016 interview.
 “At that time we were really in a segregated state of mind around the nation.”

 The sisters agreed that if another location in the community could be found they would teach dance to Blunden and other children.
 “As a child she loved the creativity and the freedom of moving and being able to be in control of how you moved your body,” said Blunden-Diggs.
 “Within the discipline of training your body there is a freedom and she really loved that.”

 The sisters recognized her talent and in the following years supported her career by assisting with access to study with the Dayton Ballet, the Dance Theatre of Harlem and the American Dance Theatre.
 She studied with dance greats Martha Graham, José Limón, George Balanchine and James Truitte.

 Jeraldyne Blunden, founder of the Dayton Contemporary Dance Company, juggles office work and babysitting for her granddaugher Lyndsey in this 1994 photograph.
 DAYTON DAILY NEWS ARCHIVE

 At 19, she became director of the Linden Community Center founded by Josephine Schwarz.
 That role evolved into Jeraldyne’s School of Dance where she dedicated her talent to young children in the community.
 “She watched them experience something they might not have a chance to experience,” said Blunden-Diggs.